tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 to prevent an attacker who has temporary access to the peer's private key from pre-computing valid authenticators.

-extensions
+extensions:
-: The extensions that are allowed in this structure include the extensions defined for CertificateRequest messages defined in Section 4.2. of {{!TLS13=I-D.ietf-tls-tls13}}
+: The extensions that are allowed in this structure include the extensions defined for CertificateRequest messages defined in Section 4.2. of {{!TLS13}}
 and the server_name {{!RFC6066}} extension, which is allowed for client-generated authenticator requests.